pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "GridRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridRecord" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecord = RevRecord;

-// Warning: (ae-missing-release-tag) "GridRecordField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
-export type GridRecordField = RevRecordField;
+export interface GridRecordField extends RevRecordField {

-// Warning: (ae-missing-release-tag) "GridRecordFieldIndex" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+    // (undocumented)
+    readonly initialHeading: string;
+    // (undocumented)
+    readonly initialTextAlign: GridHalign;
+}

+// Warning: (ae-internal-missing-underscore) The name "GridRecordFieldIndex" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecordFieldIndex = RevRecordFieldIndex;

-// Warning: (ae-missing-release-tag) "GridRecordFieldState" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridRecordIndex" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
-export interface GridRecordFieldState {
-    alignment?: GridHalign;
-    header?: string;
-    width?: number;
-}

-// Warning: (ae-missing-release-tag) "GridRecordIndex" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecordIndex = RevRecordIndex;

-// Warning: (ae-missing-release-tag) "GridRecordInvalidatedValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridRecordInvalidatedValue" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecordInvalidatedValue = RevRecordInvalidatedValue;

 // Warning: (ae-missing-release-tag) "GridRecordRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)